What We Heard: High School Program Planning at École J.H. Picard Catholic School

 Yes.
 Catchment area adjustments will occur to balance utilization between J.H.
 Picard and Archbishop MacDonald.

-Sports Teams, Clubs, and Extracurricular Activities
+Sports Teams, Clubs, and Extracurricular Opportunities

 A larger high school student and staff population make it easier to form teams, sustain clubs, and offer a broad range of extracurricular opportunities.
 Increased enrolment also helps meet participation requirements and supports a more typical and well-rounded high school experience.